rapidsai/docs/README.md

 Pull requests opened against `rapidsai/docs` are copied to a `pull-request/<number>` branch by the RAPIDS copy-PR bot.
-That branch runs the same validation, assembles the complete documentation tree, and creates a non-production Netlify preview.
+That branch runs the same validation and dry-runs assembly of the complete S3-backed documentation tree without deploying it.
+Netlify's repository integration separately creates a portal-only preview.
 Merges to `main` continue to deploy the production site.

 ## Repository layout